pianonerd7/VectorSpaceModel/README.txt

 description of each file.
 Make sure your submission's files are named and formatted correctly.

+ESSAY.txt
+- answers to the essay question.

+index.py
+- reads every file in the reuter folder, indexes, and write to disk.

+node.py
+- represents every dictionary object

+queryParser.py
+- takes a query file and returns a list of list of words representing a list of query

+README.txt
+- current file.
+Includes statement of individual work as well as general notes on the assignment.

+search.py

+utility.py
+- contain helper methods and constant storing.

 == Statement of individual work ==

 Please initial one of the following statements.

-[X] I, A0146123R-?, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+[X] I, A0146123R-A0163945W, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
 In particular, I expressly vow that I have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or